Bernese Mountain Dog Lifespan

 The Bernese Mountain Dog has an average lifespan of 6-8 yrs.
 Larger breeds tend to have shorter lifespans, but proper care can help your Bernese Mountain Dog live to the upper end of this range.

-With a typical weight of 70-115 lbs and lifespan of 6-8 yrs, the Bernese Mountain Dog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-115 lbs and lifespan of 6-8 yrs, the Bernese Mountain Dog benefits from care tailored to its physical and behavioral profile.
 Breed standards describe form and function ideals, but real-world Bernese Mountain Dogs show meaningful individual variation in temperament and health.

 Genetic Health Considerations: The Bernese Mountain Dog breed has documented susceptibility to cancer, hip dysplasia, bloat.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.